All Episodes

 How would these sessions go down?

-I mean, you would be sitting with, I guess, Weissman and probably others, I'm guessing, and you they would be wanting you to say certain things and they'd be offering you certain things in exchange, for example.
+I mean, you would be sitting with, I guess, Weissman and probably others, I'm guessing, and they would be wanting you to say certain things, and they'd be offering you certain things in exchange, for example.

-Um I look at it like Sammy the Bull Gravano murders nineteen people or twenty people, whatever the number is, and and he gets in the witness protection program, doesn't no jail time as a result of it because he he said what the FBI wanted him to say about uh John Gotti.
+I look at it like Sammy the Bull Gravano murders 19 people or 20 people, whatever the number is, and he gets in the witness protection program, doesn't know jail time as a result of it because he said what the FBI wanted him to say about John Gotti.

-Now that if it's one's freedom for a murderer is something of great value.
+Now, that one's freedom for a murderer is something of great value.

 When they sat you down, did they offer you a quid pro quo?

-The they there were There were inferences and promises that uh that uh if I was cooperating with them, uh they would seek leniency in my behalf.
+There were inferences and promises that if I was cooperating with them, they would seek leniency in my behalf.

-Uh and uh to them cooperating was agreeing to a narrative that wasn't true.
+And to them, cooperating was agreeing to a narrative that wasn't true.

 Would they say, didn't this really happen?

-Well, I I actually go through it in the book, so they kind of QA that we went through, but there would be there would be scenarios that were positive and uh and uh I would disagree with them and uh timetables that I would disagree with, and uh uh yeah, in conversations that I would disagree with.
+Well, I actually go through it in the book, so they kind of QA that we went through, but there would be scenarios that were posited, and I would disagree with them, and timetables that I would disagree with, and conversations that I would disagree with.

-And uh it it was it very clear to you that if you told them what they wanted to hear about Donald Trump that your freedom was was pretty much going to be assured, or you your your sentence would be very, very low.
+Was it very clear to you that if you told them what they wanted to hear about Donald Trump, that your freedom was pretty much going to be assured, or your sentence would be very, very low?

-They they they they there was you know statements to the fact that uh you know if I cooperated that they would not be coming after me as hard as they ended up coming after me.
+There was statements to the effect that if I cooperated, they would not be coming after me as hard as they ended up coming after me.

-Um and uh you know, we never got to define that moment uh because we never got to that moment.
+And we never got to define that moment because we never got to that moment.

 What were they looking for you to say?

-I mean, they they had a narrative, and again, I'll get through this in the book, that had uh the president involved with me and others, uh in in including with uh with Russians, which was absurd.
+I mean, they had a narrative, and again, I'll go through this in the book, that had the president involved with me and others in colluding with Russians, which was absurd.

-I will tell you, when you're looking at the rest of your life in prison, and they just want you to say one thing, and then you can get your freedom back, or maybe only get a year instead of 25 years, that's a pretty tempting offer.
+Way, you know, I will tell you, when you're looking at the rest of your life in prison and they just want you to say one thing and then you can get your freedom back or maybe only get a year instead of 25 years, that's a pretty tempting offer.

-I I mean, I wasn't gonna lie to uh uh to to do that.
+I mean, I wasn't going to lie to do that.

-I mean, and once you start down that road, yeah, it's a slippery slope.
+I mean, once you start down that road, it's a slippery slope.

 I mean, who knows where you end up?

-And there was no way I was gonna do that.
+And there was no way I was going to do that.

 Talk to me about prison.